 - Cook bacon pieces in a large skillet until crispy.
 Remove from the skillet with a slotted spoon and drain on paper towels.

 - Cook eggs in the same skillet (yes, in the bacon drippings!) until soft set, about 4 minutes.
 You can cook them either sunny-side-up or over easy, so long as the yolk stays creamy.
 Remove from skillet and set aside.

-- Add bacon, cheese and pasta to skillet and add enough pasta water to make a light sauce.
+- Add bacon, cheese, butter and pasta to skillet and add enough pasta water to make a light sauce.
 Toss, taste and and salt and pepper as needed.

 - Divide pasta among plates, top each with an egg and break the yolk so that it melts down into the pasta.
 Garnish with toasted bread crumbs if using (I hope you are!) and serve!

 To make the bread crumbs, whirl a slice or two of fresh bread in your food processor and saute the crumbs in a small skillet with a teaspoon of olive oil and a little salt and pepper until they are golden.
 You can do this before you start the rest of the recipe so they will be ready at the end.